 You can expect delivery to be anywhere from 10-15% of your floral item total (pretax).

 The last thing you want to add on top of wedding stress is a charge or fee you didn’t know about.
 Your florist may offer packages that include the transition and tear down of flowers after the delivery and set up.
-Discuss with your florist these options and be prepared to pay a little more than 10-15% of your floral item for the time the florist is having to keep the team at the venue.
+Discuss with your florist these options and be prepared to pay a little more than 10-15% of your floral item for the time the florist is having to keep their team around.

-Delivery and setup- Florist delivers and arranges the flowers but leaves after setup.
+Delivery and set up- Florist delivers and arranges the flowers but leaves after.

-Transition- Florist delivers and arranges the flowers and stays to transfer floral pieces from the ceremony space to the reception space.
+Transition- Florist delivers and arranges the flowers and stays after the ceremony to transfer pieces from the ceremony into the reception.

 Teardown and clean up- Florist stays the whole wedding day to accomplish delivering and setting up, transitioning, and tearing down and cleaning up after the wedding is over.